prezly/theme-kit-js/README.md

 #### peerDependencies

 This library is intended to be used with NextJS applications, so it requires `next`, `react` and `react-dom` to work.
 These should already be installed if you have an existing NextJS app.
-If you starting from scratch, use [`create-next-app`](https://nextjs.org/docs/api-reference/create-next-app) to quick-start the project.
+If you're starting from scratch, use [`create-next-app`](https://nextjs.org/docs/api-reference/create-next-app) to quick-start the project.

 To keep things fresh, we require at least NextJS 12 and React 17.